NeutriSci Completes R&D and Expands Product Selection to Include Beverages - News Break

 NeutriSci Completes R&D and Expands Product Selection to Include Beverages

-VANCOUVER, BC / ACCESSWIRE / May 27, 2021 / NeutriSci International Inc. ('NeutriSci' or the 'Company') (TSX-V:NU, OTCQB:NRXCF, FRANKFURT: 1N9), an innovative technology company developing products, licensing IP and technology for B2B partnerships and the nutraceutical industry, is pleased to announce that it has completed the R&D required to successfully create functional beverages using its IP and Technology to enter the CBD beverage market.www.austinnews.net
+VANCOUVER, BC / ACCESSWIRE / May 27, 2021 / NeutriSci International Inc. ("NeutriSci" or the "Company") (TSX-V:NU, OTCQB:NRXCF, FRANKFURT: 1N9), an innovative technology company developing products, licensing IP and technology for B2B partnerships and the nutraceutical industry, is pleased to announce that it has completed the R&D required to successfully create functional beverages using its IP and Technology to enter the CBD beverage market.www.accesswire.com